TroutTrout

 The Role of Microsegmentation in Compliance

-Microsegmentation plays a crucial role in achieving and maintaining compliance with cybersecurity standards.
+Microsegmentation is essential for achieving and maintaining compliance with cybersecurity standards.
 By providing granular control and visibility over network traffic, it supports the implementation of security controls required by frameworks like NIST SP 800-171 and CMMC.
 Additionally, microsegmentation helps meet the NIS2 directive's requirements for securing industrial environments and protecting sensitive data.

 Conclusion: Embrace Microsegmentation for Enhanced Industrial Security